Polish LGBT+ Activists are cleared of offending 'Religious Feelings'

 Poland launches a shameful attack on three women for adding the rainbow flag to the 'Black Madonna.'
 The act was said to have "offended religious feelings."

 A court case was launched against the activists, Elżbieta, Anna and Joanna under article 196 of the Criminal Code.
 They faced up to 2 years in prison.

-LGBT+ activist, Remy Bonny, interviewed the women accused of this crime in his Pride Podcast on 13th January 2021- which happened to the day of the trial.
+LGBT+ activist, Remy Bonny, interviewed the women accused of this crime in his Pride Podcast on 13th January 2021, which happened to be the same day of the trial.